Counselling and Psychotherapy London

 Ealing & Acton, West London | Hackney & Wanstead, East London

 I am a fully qualified cousellor and Transactional Analysis practitioner.
-I run my private therapy practice at locations in Ealing, London W5 and Hackney, East London.
+I run my private therapy practice at locations in Ealing, London W5, and Hackney and Wanstead, East London.

 I work with individual adults, couples and groups to explore a wide range of common and complex issues; including depression, anxiety, loss, self-confidence issues, relationship issues, and other.